NandaKishoreRamavath/Web-templates/README.md

 # Web-templates
-here you will be able to find some useful web elements that u csn use for urself
+here you will be able to find some useful web elements that u can use for urself

 Also you can contribute urself here by creating urown awsome templates.